How the retreat works….and what to expect

 Sunday 6th, 10am – 5pm

 Absorb yourself in the playful process of collage making, and create a unique work of art.

 Collage is an experimental journey of discovery, which blends the simple handcrafting of shapes, colours and forms, through a joyful process of relaxed, meditative visual editing.

 From the French “coller”, to stick together, collage is an accessible technique of making art.

 The Writers Workshops:

-Adele Nozedar – How to Write a Killer Proposal
+Adele Nozedar – How to tell a Story

 Adele Nozedar is an author and forager.
 She has had 12 books published (her first was picked up by a publisher before she’d finished the synopsis).
 Her second, ‘The Signs and Symbols Sourcebook’ has sold over 300,000 copies to day, in various editions, over the world.
 The Hedgerow Handbook, also a best seller, changed her life since after its publication, after increasing numbers of people started asking her to teach them about edible wild plants.
 Previously, Adele was in a band, then ran a record label, then built a recording studio in the Brecon Beacons.
 She believes that music, art, being outdoors and creativity are all the same thing.